A mother and her daughter looking at a smartphone.

 • 6 weeks in a 24-month period to:

-An employee is limited to 12 weeks of total, combined leave in a 12-month period.
+An employee is limited to 12 weeks of leave, regardless of the type of leave, in a 12-month period.

-To be eligible for American Fidelity’s PFMLI private plan, you must meet all of the following criteria:
+To be eligible for American Fidelity’s PFML Insurance, you must meet all of the following criteria:

 • You must work for a covered Delaware employer.